AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Fading Channel Receiver Results

 \subsection{Computing receive SNR and noise variance in practice}

 While we can assume genie knowledge of $\mathrm{SNR}$ and $\mathrm{NV}$ in simulation, these will have to be computed from reference signals in practice.
 For computing the SNR, we have two options: it can be estimated from the DMRS REs, or we can assume a nominal value.
 Given only 8 DMRS REs, the SNR estimated from the DMRS may have high variance.
 Hence we assume a fixed nominal SNR at the receiver (irrespective of the actual received SNR).
 In Appendix \ref{subsec:nominal_snr}, we will present empirical evidence that demonstrates minimal degradation from overestimation of the received SNR.
 Since PUCCH performance gains are to be obtained at low SNR i.e. $< 0$ dB, we will fix the nominal SNR to $\mathrm{SNR}_{\mathrm{n}} = 0$ dB.
 Given that the DMRS is shaped, for hypothesis $\mathcal{H}_m$, the hypothesized nominal SNR is $\beta_m \mathrm{SNR}_{\mathrm{n}}$.
+Furthermore, per receive antenna, we can estimate $\mathbb{E}[\mathbf{n}_l^2]$ as $\|\mathbf{y}_{p,l} - \mathbf{\hat{h}}_{p,l} \odot \mathbf{c}_{p,l}\|^2_2/ N_p$, and then average $\mathbb{E}[\mathbf{n}_l^2]$ over all receive antennas to obtain $\mathrm{NV}$.